lfraccaro1/fintech_project_2/README.md

 A second machine learning model involving deep learning is considered.

-We then compare the performance of each model to determine which has sufficient predictive power. *To add - discuss performance metric and what will indicate stronger performance*
+We then compare the performance of each model.
+The focused performance metric is accuracy score.
+This metric measures the number of correct predictions made by a model in relation to the total number of predictions made.
+This metric can be calculated using sklearn.metrics.accuracy_score.

 [^1]: The NFHS was one-time survey designed to monitor vaccination during 2009-2010 flu season in response to the 2009 H1N1 pandemic.
 For further information, refer to [U.S. National 2009 H1N1 Flu Survey (NFHS)](https://webarchive.loc.gov/all/20140511031000/http://www.cdc.gov/nchs/nis/about_nis.htm#h1n1)